aboamare/vrgp-specifications/Protocol specification.md

 ### 1.3.
 Scope

 The scope of this specification is to precisely define the _use_ of a suite of existing (web) API and protocol specifications to ensure interoperability between a Vessel and a MOC where the Vessel wishes to provide the MOC with real-time rich data so that an MOC can provide navigational advice to a Vessel.
+In other words the vessel has a particular need to contact the MOC, which is somewhat different from e.g. situations where a vessel would broadcast navigational information and/or intent for any party that is interested (as e.g. current AIS broadcasts over VHF).

+Note that it is also possible for an autonomous or low-manned vessel to be tracked and controlled by an operating station, using a propietory protocol possible over a dedicated private network or connection; such that the operating station could now act as a Vessel towards a MOC (e.g. a manadatory VTS) using the protocol specified in this memo.

-The protocols that will be used include HTTP, Web Socket and WebRTC, and of course to some degree the protocols that these depend on.
-Some _examples_ of what this specifiation needs to address include:
+The Vessel Remote Guidance Protocol will itself of course rely on other protocols and standards, including but not limited to HTTP, Web Socket and WebRTC, and of course to some degree the protocols that these depend on.

+This specification deliberately avoids specification of lower level networking requirements, it is assume that a sufficiently high quality internet connection is available.
+What excactly is deemed sufficient depends on the actual use.
+Maritime authorities, classification bodies or insurers may set minimum requirements for different situations.
+Even within a single use case, such as for example remote pilotage, the minimum requirements for bandwidth and reliability may very based on the distance from other ships and hazards, the weather, etc.
+However, it is important to address unexpected disconnections, re-establsihment of connections, and relative priorities of various data sources and streams.

+All in all, some _examples_ of what this specifiation needs to address include:

 - ensure that the Vessel communicates with a trustworthy MOC.
 - establish a standard naming of data sources, to indicate e.g. the onboard position of a video camera.
 - the various sources will require different types of WebRTC connections, these types and their parameters need to be specified; including e.g. video codecs that should be used.
 - the structure and content of the signalling and navigational messages.
+- how the Vessel and the MOC should handle exceptions such as unexpected disconnections.

 Note that this specification does _not_ prescribe _how to use_ the real-time data and navigational advice messages.
 For example, in remote pilotage (futher) regulations may state that the vessel must be able to provide a certain class of radar data, that it is mandatory for the vessel to verify the identity and qualifiactions of the remote pilot (the operator in terms of this specification), that a route should be exchanged before any other guidance should be given or accepted, and that pilot information, routes, and all guidance be logged in the vessel data recorder.